mulasik/wta/README.md

 * it does not contain any tokens of the length 1
 * the edit distance between the sentence and its previous version is larger than 3 (only relevant if the difference between the sentence versions contains one token; the edit distance is NOT taken into account, if the difference between versions contains multiple tokens.)

+## Citation

+If you use THEtool, please cite our paper as follows:

+@article{mahlow2022extraction,
+  title={Extraction of transforming sequences and sentence histories from writing process data: a first step towards linguistic modeling of writing}, author={Mahlow, Cerstin and Ulasik, Malgorzata Anna and Tuggener, Don}, journal={Reading and Writing}, pages={1--40}, year={2022}, publisher={Springer}
+}